Alleged member of IS 'Beatles' charged in UK with terrorism

 Davis was arrested in Turley in 2015 and convicted in 2017 of belonging to the Islamic State group.
 During his trial there, he denied being one of “The Beatles.”

 The group’s four alleged members knew one another in West London before traveling to the Middle East and joining IS.
-Mohammed Emwazi, who carried out the executions and was nicknamed “Jihadi John,” was later killed in a drone strike.
+Mohammed Emwazi, who carried out the executions and was nicknamed “Jihadi John,” was killed in a drone strike in 2015.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.